Mc-Zen/tidy/docs/tidy-guide.typ

 = Accessing User-Defined Symbols <user-defined-symbols>

 This package uses the Typst function #raw(lang: "typc", "eval()") to process function or parameter descriptions in order to enable arbitrary Typst markup in them.
-Since #raw(lang: "typc", "eval()") does not allow access to the filesystem and evaluates the content in a context where no user-defined variables or functions are available, it is not possible to call #raw(lang: "typ", "#import"), #raw(lang: "typ", "#image") or functions that you define in your code.
+Since #raw(lang: "typc", "eval()") does not allow access to the filesystem and evaluates the content in a context where no user-defined variables or functions are available, it is not possible to call #raw(lang: "typ", "#import"), #raw(lang: "typ", "#image") or functions that you define in your code by default.

-Instead, definitions can be made available by passing them to #raw(lang: "typc", "tidy.parse-module()") with the optional `scope` parameter:
+Instead, definitions can be made available by passing them to #raw(lang: "typc", "tidy.parse-module()") with the optional `scope` parameter in form of a dictionary:
 ```typ
 #let make-square(width) = rect(width: width, height: width)

 #parse-module(read(my-module.typ), scope: (make-square: make-square))
 ```
+This makes any symbol in specified in the `scope` dictionary available under the name of the key.
 A function declared in `my-module.typ` can now use this variable in the description:
 ```typ
 /// This is a function
 ///